pivotal/docs-platform-automation/docs/tasks.md

 1. Requires the image YAML file from Tanzu Network
 2. Validates the existence of the VM if defined in the statefile, if so do nothing
 3. Chooses the correct ami to use based on the provided image YAML file from Tanzu Network
-4. Creates the VM configured via opsman config and the image YAML.
+4. Creates the VM configured using the opsman config and the image YAML.
 This only attaches existing infrastructure to a newly created VM.
 This does not create any new resources
 5. The public IP address, if provided, is assigned after successful creation

 **Azure**